 - That Came Out Wrong: In leg 9, Kelly essentially accused Rob of deliberately getting captured by the enemy so he wouldn't have to complete his commitment to the Army.
 It's safe to say she didn't actually intend that meaning.

-- Universal Driver's License: Ron said that he could have completed the Double Decker Bus Roadblock faster than Kelly because he used to fly helicopters in the Army.
+- Universal Driver's License: Ron said that he could have completed the Double Decker Bus Roadblock in leg 10 faster than Kelly because he used to fly helicopters in the Army.
 When Kelly mocked him for saying he could drive anything, he said he would turn around and go back to the Detour and do the course to show her.

 - Women Drivers: Mentioned during the Double Decker Bus Roadblock (leading to the Universal Driver's License moment above).
 It was one of several sexist comments he made near the end of the season.